News

 His winning time of 1:21:46 was more than six minutes ahead of long-time rival David Weir, who broke clear of Jetze Plat in the final 10 kilometers to register another podium finish in his storied career.

-Hug also clocked the quickest time in the Flying 400 section but has already won three of the intermediate sprints in this series, meaning he does not collect the additional eight points but blocked his rivals form doing so.
+Hug also clocked the quickest time in the Flying 400 section and has now won the maximum three of the intermediate sprints in this series, meaning he cannot collect any further additional bonus points but can block his rivals from doing so.

 His fellow Swiss star Manuela Schär made it a double for their nation, winning in a time of 1:35:08 and plundering the eight bonus points for a 33-point haul from the race.